Balsamic Dijon Tempeh Buddha Bowls

 - Dijon sauce for serving***

+- Preheat the oven to 400°F then line a baking sheet with parchment paper or a silicone mat.
 Arrange the brussels, carrots and potatoes on the baking sheet.
 Lightly coat with high heat oil and sprinkle with salt.
-Bake the vegetables and the tempeh in the preheated oven for 25 minutes, until golden brown.
+Bake the vegetables in the oven for 20-25 minutes, until golden brown.
+Add the tempeh to the oven during the last 10 minutes and cook until heated through.

 *steaming the tempeh before adding the marinade opens the pores and allows it to absorb the maximum amount of flavor.
 You can achieve this by placing the block of tempeh in a skillet with a few tablespoons of water over medium heat.
 Cover and let “steam” for 5-10 minutes, then cut and add to a bowl with the marinade.